UWPCE-PythonCert/Py300/source/async.rst

 Either HTTP or WebSocket can generate many small requests to the server, which async is good for, but WebSocket pretty much requires an async server if you want it to scale well, as each active client is keeping a connection open.

-Also: often a web service is depending on other web services to do it's task.
+Also: often a web service is depending on other web services to do its task.
 Kind of nice if your web server can do other things while waiting on a third-party service.

 Client-side HTTP
 ----------------